 The depreciable life of assets are limited by the expected lease term, unless there is a transfer of title or purchase option reasonably certain of exercise.
-The weighted average remaining lease term for the Company's operating leases as of December 31, 2021 is 0.08 years.
+The weighted average remaining lease term for the Company's operating leases as of December 31, 2022 is 1 year.

 The discount rate implicit within the Company's leases is generally not determinable and therefore the Company determines the discount rate based on its incremental borrowing rate.
 The incremental borrowing rate for the Company's leases is determined based on the lease term adjusted for impacts of collateral.
-The weighted average discount rate used to measure the Company's operating lease liabilities as of December 31, 2021 was 4.48%.
+The weighted average discount rate used to measure the Company's operating lease liabilities as of December 31, 2022 was 7.48%.